I will make your mixes musical and radio-ready!!! first, take a look at my work and then decide yourself!

 Q: What's the biggest misconception about what you do?

-A: People often think that Mixing is magic that you can throw anything in your session and then mixing would make it sound awesome but the truth is nobody in the world can make a bad recording sound good, rather good recordings are necessary for good mixing.
+A: People often think that Mixing is magic and that you can throw anything in your session and then mixing would make it sound awesome but the truth is nobody in the world can make a bad recording sound good, rather good recordings are necessary for good mixing.

 Q: What questions do you ask prospective clients?